A majority of the offensive techniques that are used in Muay

 The clinch commonly occurs when someone gets inside your circle of

-your comfort zone.
+defense, inside of your comfort zone.
 To execute knees and short kicks from the

 inside, the clinch can be very useful.
 The Thai fighter makes